Tropical compound matrix identities: Preliminaries

 \subsection{Graph theory}

 We follow the terminology in ~\cite{AGT} and ~\cite{PA}.
 Let~$G$ be a weighted, directed graph (digraph), with~$n\in\mathbb{N}$ nodes, possible loops and no multiple arcs.
 The set of nodes is denoted by~$[n]=\{1,2,...,n\}$, an arc from~$i$ to~$j$ is denoted by~$(i,j)$, and its weight by~$a_{i,j}$.
 We shall assume here that the weights of the graph $G$ take their values in a given semiring $(\SS,\oplus,\odot)$ with $\zero$ as its zero (in particular $\zero$ is absorbing for $\odot$, see Section~\ref{sws}).
-The \textbf{weight matrix} of~$G$ is the~$n\times n$ matrix~$M_G$ over $\SS$, having~$a_{i,j}$ in its~$i,j$ position, when~$(i,j)$ is an arc of~$G$, and~$\zero$ otherwise.
+The \myemph{weight matrix} of~$G$ is the~$n\times n$ matrix~$M_G$ over $\SS$, having~$a_{i,j}$ in its~$i,j$ position, when~$(i,j)$ is an arc of~$G$, and~$\zero$ otherwise.
 Conversely, if~$A=(a_{i,j})$ is an~$n\times n$ matrix with entries in $\SS$, then the graph~$G$ of~$A$ is the weighted, directed graph, with~$n$ nodes, and an arc from~$i$ to~$j$ with weight~$a_{i,j}$ if~$a_{i,j}\neq \zero$.

-\begin{df} A \textbf{path} of length $m$ from $i$ to $j$ in $G$ is a set of $m$ arcs with concatenating nodes.
-This path is called \textbf{closed}~if $i=j$, \textbf{open}~if $i\neq j$, \textbf{elementary} if its intermediate nodes are distinct, and different from $i$ and $j$, and \textbf{maximal} if it includes all the nodes~$[n]$.
-The \textbf{in-degree} (resp.~\textbf{out-degree}) of the node $i$, denoted by $d_{in}(i)$ (resp.~$d_{out}(i)$), is the number of arcs terminating (resp.~originating) in $i$.
+\begin{df} A \myemph{path} of length $m$ from $i$ to $j$ in $G$ is a set of $m$ arcs with concatenating nodes.
+This path is called \myemph{closed}~if $i=j$, \myemph{open}~if $i\neq j$, \myemph{elementary} if its intermediate nodes are distinct, and different from $i$ and $j$, and \myemph{maximal} if it includes all the nodes~$[n]$.
+An elementary maximal path is also called \myemph{Hamiltonian}.
+The \myemph{in-degree} (resp.~\myemph{out-degree}) of the node $i$, denoted by $d_{in}(i)$ (resp.~$d_{out}(i)$), is the number of arcs terminating (resp.~originating) in $i$.

-A \textbf{cycle} in~$G$ is an elementary closed path.
-A \textbf{bijection} (and in particular, a permutation) in~$G$ is a bijection~$\pi\in\allperm_{I,J}$, $I,J\in \cP_k([n])$, with a graph, $\G_\pi:= \{(i,\pi(i)):\ i\in I\}$ composed of arcs in~$G$.
+A \myemph{cycle} in~$G$ is an elementary closed path.
+A \myemph{bijection} (and in particular, a permutation) in~$G$ is a bijection~$\pi\in\allperm_{I,J}$, $I,J\in \cP_k([n])$, with a graph, $\G_\pi:= \{(i,\pi(i)):\ i\in I\}$ composed of arcs in~$G$.
 In that case the subgraph of $G$ composed of the arcs in $\G_\pi$ satisfies